UTM-AdmiJW/DLSM-Trip-Tracking-PoF/README.md

     **2. States**

     States are the single source of truth, singleton objects that contain the state of the application.
 For example, `PermissionState` that provides the current permission status of the app.

+    - States are provided using `StateNotifierProvider` provider type.

     - States should be suffixed with `State`, as such: